The Trithemian Web™

 Who is your favorite NFT artist?
 What makes this artist unique?

-I have to remind everyone that I’m 73 years old.
+I have to remind everyone that I’m 75 years old as of June 2024.
 I first learned about NFT’s when I read an article featuring Beeple and his Christie’s sale.
 To be honest, I don’t have a favorite NFT artist.
 Beeple’s commentary through his graphic art is unmistakable.
 He has proven his dedication to his trade.
-So I will have to say he would be one of my favorites.
+So, I will have to say he would be one of my favorites.

 What made you pursue NFT art?